What is a Dedicated Server?

 You can experience multiple benefits when using a dedicated server.

-2. Security and privacy: When other websites or applications are not on the same server, there is less potential for data breaches, malware, or security threats.
-Because of this, dedicated servers are most suitable for organizations that process sensitive data such as banks and health care organizations.
+Security and privacy: When other websites or applications are not on the same server, there is less potential for data breaches, malware, or security threats.
+Because of this, dedicated servers are most suitable for organizations that process sensitive data such as banks, health care organization and businesses handling large volumes of customer data from contact center software.

 Types of dedicated servers